druidfi/spell/README.md

 - Drush 10.x
 - Docker setup for development, see [docker-compose.yml](docker-compose.yml)
 - [druidfi/tools](https://github.com/druidfi/tools)
-- Web root is `/public`
+- Web root is `./public`
-- Configuration is in `/conf/cmi`
+- Configuration is in `./conf/cmi`
-- Custom modules are created in `/public/modules/custom`
+- Custom modules can be created in `./public/modules/custom`

 ## Requirements

 - PHP and Composer